sowmyagarapati/image-steganography/README.md

 - NumPy

 ## ▶ How to Run
-1. Install dependencies:
+1. pip install opencv-python
-   pip install opencv-python numpy
+   pip install numpy
 2. Run the program:
    python image_steganography.py
 3. Provide the input image and secret message when prompted.